netdata/netdata/packaging/PLATFORM_SUPPORT.md

 Our IPMI collector is based on FreeIPMI.
 Due to upstream limitations in FreeIPMI, we are unable to support our IPMI collector on POWER-based hardware.

+### Systemd

+Many of our systemd integrations are not supported in our static builds.
+This is due to a general refusal by the systemd developers to support static linking (or any C runtime other than glibc), and is not something we can resolve.